St. Paul's Abbey (New Jersey): Early years of expansion

 With the change in Germany's political atmosphere, it became important for the monastery not only to procure funds, but also to cultivate local vocations.
 Thus, in 1936, Archabbot Chrysostomus Schmid elevated the procure to the status of a conventual priory.
 By 1940, the priory included one local priest, 13 local clerics, and six novices, many of them from the seminary.
 Ten years after it became a priory, Newton began sending local vocations to the missions.

 On June 9, 1947, Newton was elevated to an abbey, and placed under the patronage of Paul the Apostle.
 Significantly, an American, Fr Charles Coriston, was chosen as the first Abbot of Newton.
 At this time, the community included 21 priests (12 of them Americans), three American clerics, and 14 brothers (all expatriate Germans).
 The community expanded so quickly that the seminary students were forced into temporary housing, as the monks occupied the seminary facilities.
 In 1961, construction began on a new monastery that would suffice to house approximately fifty monks.

-Post-Conciliar Decline
+In 1962, the former monastery became known as the Queen of Peace Retreat House.
+In the late 1970s, St. Paul's Abbey ceased to operate and fell into disrepair.
+In 2000, the remaining monks asked for permission from the governing Ottilien Congregation to leave and start looking for new homes at other abbeys.
+In 2012, the former monastery was listed as St. Paul's Abbey Norman Monastery on the New Jersey Register of Historic Places.
+In 2024, Preservation New Jersey listed it as one of the state's top ten most endangered historic places.

+Post-conciliar decline

 What had been a period of spectacular growth came to a halt following the Second Vatican Council.
 The following demonstrates the clear drop-off in vocations: